 4 CDKN, 2017.
 Future Climate Projections for Tanzania.

 5 Global Climate Adaptation Partnership, 2011.
 The Economics of Climate Change in the United Republic of Tanzania.

-Amongst the vulnerable countries to climate change, Tanzania benefits from a financial support of the GEF Least Developed Countries Fund (LDCF) to implement the project "Ecosystem-Based Adaptation for Rural Resilience" in Tanzania (EbARR).
+(EbARR).
 The project aims to increase resilience to climate change in rural communities of Tanzania by strengthening ecosystem resilience and diversifying livelihoods.
-The project comprises of three main components: